praparn/kubernetes_202005/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 **Note:** The mirror directive will be applied to all paths within the ingress resource.

-The request sent to the mirror is linked to the orignial request.
-If you have a slow mirror backend, then the orignial request will throttle.
+The request sent to the mirror is linked to the original request.
+If you have a slow mirror backend, then the original request will throttle.

-For more information on the mirror module see https://nginx.org/en/docs/http/ngx_http_mirror_module.html
+For more information on the mirror module see [ngx_http_mirror_module](https://nginx.org/en/docs/http/ngx_http_mirror_module.html)